RohanKrMahato/instituteautomationdoc/docs/technical_documentation/frontend/pages/Documents/Bonafide.md

 ## Overview

-The `BonafidePage` component is a React-based front-end module designed to facilitate the application process for a bonafide certificate for students at an academic institution (e.g., IIT Guwahati).
+The `BonafidePage` component is a React-based front-end module designed to facilitate the application process for a bonafide certificate.
 It allows students to submit applications, view their application history, and displays their personal information.
 The component integrates with **Tanstack Query** for data fetching and mutation, uses **React Hot Toast** for notifications, and is styled with **Tailwind CSS** and **DaisyUI**.
 It features a tabbed interface for switching between application submission and status views.

 ## Dependencies